 While violent conflict is likely to remain a perennial feature of human group interaction, the Political Violence Lab engages in research that seeks to inform efforts to mitigate its frequency, intensity, and downstream effects.

-The lab is engaged in research projects (described here) with researchers at Dartmouth, Harvard, Princeton, Stanford, the University of California, San Diego, the University of Chicago, and Yale and has involved the participation of 76 Dartmouth College undergraduate research assistants.
+The lab is engaged in research projects (described here) with researchers at Dartmouth, Harvard, Princeton, Stanford, the University of California, San Diego, the University of Chicago, and Yale and has involved the participation of 84 graduate students, post-graduates, and undergraduates across Dartmouth College, Princeton University, and five University of California campuses.

 The lab gratefully acknowledges the support it received from Dartmouth College during the 2017 and 2018 academic years, which was made possible by the generosity of Susan K. and Stuart E. Lucas ’81 through the Lucas Family Fund for Undergraduate Research.